Travel guide

 Osaka

-Osaka is Japan's third most populous city, and its coverage reflects that.
+Osaka is the third most populous city in Japan, and its coverage reflects that.
 Areas like Dotonbori, Namba, Shinsaibashi, and Umeda have excellent signal.
 Osaka's subway also has coverage in most of its stations.
 The city is very compact and easy to navigate, which means less data usage for maps compared to Tokyo.

 Between cities, Shinkansen (bullet train) journeys deserve special mention.
-The Tokyo-Kyoto-Osaka route takes between 2 and 3 hours, and coverage during the journey is good in urban areas and open stretches.
-In some tunnels you may notice brief outages, but in general you can work, watch content, or be on a video call for a good part of the trip.
+The Tokyo-Kyoto-Osaka route takes between 2 and 3 hours, and coverage during the journey is good in urban areas and open-air sections.
+In some tunnels, you may notice brief cuts, but in general, you can work, watch content, or be on a video call for a good part of the trip.

-Activating a PuraSim eSIM for Japan is a simple process that you can do in less than 10 minutes.
+Activating a PuraSim eSIM for Japan is a simple process that you can do in under 10 minutes.
 Here are the detailed steps:

 Step 2: Choose your plan on PuraSim.
 Go to our Japan plans store, select the GB and days you need, and complete the purchase.
 You will receive an email with a QR code.